ms/buildtogether.tech/src/important.md

 be surprised if "plan XYZ" appears as a task in your list.

-The point of all this organization and preparation is to get yourself into the most productive mental state possible.  <cite>Csikszentmihalyi1991</cite>
-popularized the term <span g="flow" i="flow">flow</span> for this; athletes call it "being in the zone", while musicians talk about losing themselves in what they're playing.
+The point of all this organization and preparation is to get yourself into the most productive mental state possible.  [% b Csikszentmihalyi1991 %] popularized the term <span g="flow" i="flow">flow</span> for this; athletes call it "being in the zone", while musicians talk about losing themselves in what they're playing.
 Whatever name you use, you will produce much more in this